asalber/asalber.github.io/office/excel/manual/formatting.md

 ## Conditional formatting
-Excel allows to apply a format to a cell depending according to some rules.
+Excel allows to apply a format to a cell according to some rules.
 To set a new rule click the `Conditional Formatting` button and select `New Rule`.
 There are different types of rules:

 - **Format all cells based on their value** Applies a format style based on the value of the cell.
 There are 4 types of styles:
   - *2-Color Scale* Applies a colour in a continuous scale ranging from one colour for the minimum value or percentage to other colour for the maximum value or percentage.